 Cybersecurity is becoming a greater priority each year for investment firms.
-Not only is the risk of attack increasing from a growing number sources, but the level of potential damage to individual firms and the overall market also increases with each passing year.
+Not only is the risk of attack increasing from a growing number of sources, but the level of potential damage to individual firms and the overall market also increases with each passing year.

 As a reflection of the ever-growing cyber threats to market stability and investor security, regulatory bodies are making cybersecurity risk and prevention a focus of their oversight activities.

-Since 2015, the SEC Office of Compliance, Inspections and Examinations (OCIE) has clearly and repeatedly stated its intentions to focus heavily on working with firms to identify and manage cybersecurity risks through compliance with cybersecurity standards.
+Since 2015, the SEC Office of Compliance, Inspections, and Examinations (OCIE) has clearly and repeatedly stated its intentions to focus heavily on working with firms to identify and manage cybersecurity risks through compliance with cybersecurity standards.

 Cybersecurity Risks and Interagency Cooperation